 See also Recommended Books on Haiku and A Survey of English-Language Haiku Activity.
 For those new to haiku, also consider reading Jane Reichhold’s Bare Bones School of Haiku for step-by-step lessons that will give you a good introduction to various challenges in writing haiku (be aware that some of the links in its resources section are out of date).
 For an overview of haiku from a British perspective (but still relevant worldwide), please visit Haiku: Another Kind of Poetry.
 For children and teachers, I also recommend visiting Johnette Downing’s Two Dragonfiles site.
-And for more advanced haiku writers, I recommend Haruo Shirane’s Beyond the Haiku Moment: Bashō, Buson, and Modern Haiku Myths, Martin Lucas’s Haiku as Poetic Spell, or try exploring additional essays on my Essays page.
+And for more advanced haiku writers, I recommend Haruo Shirane’s Beyond the Haiku Moment: Bashō, Buson, and Modern Haiku Myths, Lee Gurga’s Toward an Aesthetic for English-Language Haiku, or try exploring additional essays on my Essays page.

 If you have any comments or questions, please contact Michael Dylan Welch.